Webster's Unabridged Dictionary - Letter S - Page 74

 Shriver (n.)
 One who shrives; a confessor.

 Shroffage (n.)
-The examination of coins, and the separation of the good from the debased.
+A money dealer's commission; also, more commonly, the examination of coins, and the separation of the good from the debased.

 Shrood (v. t.)
 To trim; to lop.
 [Prov.
 Eng.]